phonguyenvan/refactoring-chap1/comment.md

-Change  var name from thisAmount to result
+Use inline variable to replace